HEAD OF DEPARTMENT Mr Martin Smith

 The New Barn Theatre

-Merchant Taylors’ Prep is fortunate enough to have its own purpose-built, 200-seat performance space, The New Barn Theatre, which was opened by Kevin Spacey in 2008.
+Merchant Taylors’ Prep is fortunate enough to have its own purpose-built, 200-seat performance space, The Lalani New Barn Theatre, which was opened in 2008.
 Spencer Hinton, our Head of Speech and Drama, is an ex-professional theatre director who has staged over seventy-five productions in the UK and abroad, working for such companies as the Royal Shakespeare Company, the National Theatre, the Almeida Theatre and the Peter Hall Company in the West End.
 Spencer was the Artistic Director of Brave New World Theatre Company for eleven years as well as running Manitou Children’s Theatre in Ontario, Canada.
 The New Barn Theatre hosts an annual Summer Drama Masterclass programme every July – an intensive series of theatrical workshops for 11 - 14 year old boys and girls from independent schools in the area.
 Please contact the School Office for further information.